Sunday, January 6, 2013

 "The Man Without a Face"(1993) Mel Gibson is a good director.
 "Dazed and Confused"(1993) Richard Linklater's coming-of-age '70s set breakthrough.
 "The Thing Called Love"(1993) River Phoenix is a country crooner in his last completed role.
 "The Age of Innocence"(1993) Martin Scorsese's period romance pairs Daniel-Day Lewis with Michelle Pfeiffer.
 "A Bronx Tale"(1993) Robert De Niro directs this ace adaptation of Chazz Palminteri's play.
 "Short Cuts"(1993) Tim Robbins, Robert Downey Jr., Julianne Moore, and Frances McDormand in Robert Altman's shapeless L.A. ensemble.
 "Fearless"(1993) Jeff Bridges and Rosie Perez survive a plane crash.
 "Judgment Night"(1993) Emilio Estevez is still a star.

 "Rudy"(1993) Sean Astin enters the sports movie HOF.
 "Malice"(1993) Alec Baldwin is God.
 "Cool Runnings"(1993) John Candy and a Jamaican bobsled team.
 "Hocus Pocus"(1993) Bette Midler and Sarah Jessica Parker become a Halloween staple.
-"My Life"(1993) Michael Keaton makes recordings for his unborn son.
+"The Good Son"(1993) Macauley Culkin was surprisingly good at being bad.
 "A Perfect World"(1993) Clint Eastwood and Kevin Costner were a potent pair.
 "The Pelican Brief"(1993) So were Julia Roberts and Denzel Washington.
+"Gettysburg"(1993) Ted Turner's FOUR-HOUR Civil War epic.
 "In the Name of the Father"(1993) Daniel-Day Lewis was nominated for his IRA prisoner.
-"The Good Son"(1993) Macauley Culkin was surprisingly good at being bad.
+"The Remains of the Day"(1993) Anthony Hopkins and Emma Thompson were both nominated for this Merchant-Ivory production.
+"The Good Son"(1993) Michael Keaton makes recordings for his unborn son.
 "The Three Musketeers"(1993) are played by Chris O'Donnell, Charlie Sheen, and Kiefer Sutherland.
 "Addams Family Values"(1993) Some say it's better than the first.

 "Demolition Man"(1993) Sylvester Stallone vs. Wesley Snipes.
 "Grumpy Old Men"(1993) A new generation gets to know Jack Lemmon and Walter Matthua.
 "Wayne's World 2"(1993) Mike Myers and Dana Carvey put on a rock concert.
 "Batman: Mask of the Phantasm"(1993) The film version of the heavily-praised animated series.
 "What's Eating Gilbert Grape"(1993) Johnny Depp and Leonardo DiCaprio are wonderful in this quirky slice-of-life drama.
 "Heaven & Earth"(1993) Oliver Stone is obsessed with Vietnam.
 "Six Degrees of Separation"(1993) Will Smith is a star.
 "Tombstone"(1993) Kurt Russell and Val Kilmer are the definitive Wyatt Earp and Doc Holliday.
 "Geronimo: An American Legend"(1993) Jason Patric, Gene Hackman, Robert Duvall, and Matt Damon in a Walter Hill Western.